floriann2/Stay22-Map-Challenge/README.md

 4) If the click count is > 2, a different message below the map will appear.

 5) Click anywhere on the map to generate a new pinpoint.
-Since they are new areas, no name/description shall appear, just its specified coordinates.
+Since they are new areas, no name/description shall appear, only its specified coordinates.

-6) All pinpoints are draggable, adjusting to new coordinates (latitude, longitude), however saving its original pin location's hover/click count!
+6) All pinpoints are draggable, adjusting to new coordinates (latitude, longitude), however saving the original pin location's hover/click count!

 7) Toggle the latest pinpoint added, to remove or bring it back onto the map.